yash-marathe/nanochat-rocm/README.md

 If you'd like to tinker with nanochat on your Macbook or a CPU machine, there is a work in progress [CPU|MPS PR](https://github.com/karpathy/nanochat/pull/88) up here.
 If you're on Macbook, use `--device_type=mps` when running `base_train.py`.
 See the PR and its diff for more.
 You're not going to get too far without GPU nodes, but at least you'll be able to run the code and maybe train a very tiny LLM with some patience.

+## Customization

+To customize your nanochat, see [Guide: infusing identity to your nanochat](https://github.com/karpathy/nanochat/discussions/139) in Discussions, which describes how you can tune your nanochat's personality through synthetic data generation and mixing that data into midtraining and SFT stages.

 ## Questions

 nanochat is designed to be short and sweet.
 One big advantage of this is that we can package up all of the files together and copy paste them to your favorite LLM to ask arbitrary questions.
 As an example, I like to package up the repo using the [files-to-prompt](https://github.com/simonw/files-to-prompt) utility like so: